-Electrochemical supercapacitors are charge storage devices that bridge the gap between conventional batteries (high energy, lower power) and capacitors (low energy, high power).
-Conjugated polymers are attractive candidates for this application as they are not only pseudocapactitive but they switch very rapidly between redox states (seconds or less) and transport ions through the bulk of the polymer, unlike some inorganic counter parts.
-Currently the Reynolds group is focused on developing and designing solution processable conjugated polymers that are highly electroactive and capacitive over broad voltage range and that are compatible with a wide range of solvents and electrode materials.
+Electrochemical supercapacitors are charge storage devices that deliver energy densities approaching that of conventional batteries while being charged/discharged in a matter of seconds.
+Conjugated polymers are attractive candidates for supercapacitor electrodes as they are not only pseudocapactitive, but they switch very rapidly between redox states (seconds or less) due to their high conductivity relative to many inorganic counterparts.
+Currently the Reynolds group is focused on designing and developing solution processable conjugated polymers that are highly electroactive over broad voltage range and that are compatible with a wide range of solvents and electrode materials.

 Left: device lifetime of a Type I supercapacitor with electrochemically polymerized PEDOT as the pseudocapacitive material and an ionic liquid as the device electrolyte monitored over 400 000 cycles with minimal loss of capacitance.
 Middle: schematic of a laminated device modules that can be operated in series or parallel to extend either device voltage or device capacitance.
 Right: comparison of charge/discharge behavior of a single Type I device (black curve) with two device device modules (serial device: blue curve, parallel device: red curve).